oncet/s3-deployer/README.md

 All files are uploaded to a `history/<hash>` folder and then copied to the bucket's root.

+Optionally, provide a CloudFront distribution ID to trigger a complete cache invalidation.

 ## Installation

 Install the package globally using npm.